SrinidhiSreenath/ENPM808X-Software-Development-for-Robotics/Week 2/Accelerated_C++_3_5/README.md

 ## Build

-To build the project, in Eclipse, unfold boilerplate-eclipse project in Project Explorer, unfold Build Targets, double click on "all" to build all projects.
+To build the project, in Eclipse, unfold AcceleratedC++3-5-eclipse project in Project Explorer, unfold Build Targets, double click on "all" to build all projects.

 ## Run